Ho Man Tin: Education

 Ho Man Tin is in Primary One Admission (POA) School Net 34.
 Within the school net are multiple aided schools (operated independently but funded with government money) and two government schools: Farm Road Government Primary School (農圃道官立小學) and Ma Tau Chung Government Primary School (馬頭涌官立小學).

+Hong Kong Public Libraries maintains the Kowloon Public Library in Ho Man Tin.

 Transport

 Princess Margaret Road, Waterloo Road, Argyle Street and Pui Ching Road act as the main arteries of the Ho Man Tin area, and it is conveniently served by public buses.

 Despite the name, Ho Man Tin station of the Mass Transit Railway (MTR) is not located in Ho Man Tin proper but in the lesser known area Lo Lung Hang instead.
 The central part of Ho Man Tin between Argyle Street and Waterloo Road is in fact more than 1 km away on foot.
 This led to a debate on its naming circa the station's opening.

 The closest station to Ho Man Tin proper is actually Mong Kok East on the East Rail line.